cosmic-zip/maidz/README.md

 **Do daily scans for rootkits**

 I will describe tools for doing that further below.
-RKHunter and chkrootkit should deﬁnitely be used.
+RKHunter and chkrootkit should definitely be used.
 The other IDS-tools described give better results and are much more detailed - but you actually need to know a little about linux-architecture and processes to get a lot out of them.
 So they're optional.

 **Don't rely on virtual keyboards**